 When examining a tumor sample for the presence of mesothelioma, a histopathologist will carefully inspect the sample for three patterns of cellular formation:

 Epithelial cells are uniform and sharply defined.
 They feature prominent nuclei and often form complex branching patterns.
 They divide quickly but tend to stick together, which means it takes longer for them to spread throughout the body.
-This cell type characterizes 50 to 70 percent of all mesothelioma cases.
+This cell type characterizes 50 percent of all mesothelioma cases.

 Each specific cell type has different visible characteristics.
 For example, sarcomatoid cells have elongated nuclei, while epithelial cells are most commonly distinguished by the identification of microvilli (microscopic protrusions of a cell) or cell organelles.